apify-projects/apify-orchestrator/README.md

 Error: Cannot create a string longer than 0x1fffffe8 characters
 ```

-To avoid both those cases, we can fix the previous code in this way:
+To avoid both those cases, you can fix the previous code in this way:

 ```js
 import { Orchestrator } from './orchestrator/index.js'